shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 ------------------------------------------------------------------------

-\*\*Perhaps this means that A/B testing is inherently targeting people that either A) more suspectible to pschogolical manipulation (e.g. mind hacks, high pressure sales tactics, buying things based on whether it's sunny or dark outside, etc.) and/or B) wanting to make an immediately
+++*Perhaps this means that A/B testing is inherently targeting people that either A) more suspectible to pschogolical manipulation (e.g. mind hacks, high pressure sales tactics, buying things based on whether it's sunny or dark outside, etc.) and/or B) wanting to make an immediately